Media

 Latest News

 The National Defense Authorization Act (NDAA) for fiscal year 2026 ensures we have a ready, capable, and lethal fighting force to deter our adversaries.
 It fulfills an agenda of “Peace through Strength” and reflects our ongoing work to strengthen our national defense and security.
+As we examine the actions that took place during Operation Absolute Resolve, it is imperative that our troops continue to have the resources they need to work across branches and undertake joint operations with upmost precision and effectiveness.

 Washington, D.C. – Today, the U.S. House of Representatives passed the SPEED Act, major bipartisan energy permitting reform legislation.
 The bill updates the National Environmental Policy Act (NEPA), modernizing the federal permitting process to advance President Trump’s energy abundance agenda while continuing responsible environmental stewardship.